 From time to time, the Company has on deposit, in institutions whose accounts are insured by the Federal Deposit Insurance Corporation, funds in excess of the insured maximum.
-The at-risk amount is subject to significant fluctuation on a daily basis throughout the year.
+The at-risk amount is subject to significant fluctuation daily throughout the year.
 The Company has never experienced any losses related to these balances, and as such, the Company does not believe it is exposed to any significant risk.